 Six months later, Obama declared it a national monument.

 An indignant Republican-controlled Utah Legislature overwhelming condemned the action and urged its undoing this past February.
-Outdoor Retailer organizations followed in short order with plans to end the trade show's 20-year relationship with the state over the industry's frustration with efforts to unravel the monument designation.
+Outdoor Retailer organizations followed in short order with plans to end the trade show's 20-year relationship with the state over the industry's frustration with efforts to unravel the monument designation.32 comments on this story

 In April, Trump signed an executive order calling for a review of national monuments created under the Antiquities Act the past 21 years.
 He vowed "to end these abuses and return control to the people, the people of Utah, the people of all of the states, the people of the United States."